gaurav311086/CPE593-HAMS/final_project/README.md

 This repo contains HDL implementation of harware accelerated merge sort algorithm in FPGA using high-performance vector stream processing.

+Project instruction are at the bottom of this doc.

 Directories:
 ```bash
 ./